AlgoMaster Logo

 Place one pointer left at the start of the remaining subarray (i+1) and another pointer right at the end.
 If the sum of the three elements is too small, move left right to increase it.
 If it's too large, move right left to decrease it.
 If it's exactly zero, we found a triplet.

-The beauty of this approach is that each pointer moves in only one direction, so the inner search is O(n).
-Combined with the outer loop, we get O(n^2) total with O(1) extra space.
+Each pointer moves in only one direction, so the inner search is O(n).
+Combined with the outer loop, the total is O(n^2) with O(1) extra space.

 Algorithm